 Pictures by @sanjakoknic

-So, do we have to wait for a crossing of a rose with a variety of flower that has natural DNA which contains blue in it?
+So, do we have to wait for a crossing of a rose with a variety of flowers that have natural DNA that contains blue in it?
 Will this ever happen?
 Many are probably working on it, as a true, and natural blue rose would be a money-making machine for the first creator.

 'Blue' Roses for Your Garden That Do Exist